-Archaeal Digoxin and Regulation of Neurotransmitter Synthesis and Function in Relation to Oncogenesis reported to influence the transport of various metabolite across cellular membranes, including amino acids and various neurotransmitters.
+Archaeal Digoxin and Regulation of Neurotransmitter Synthesis and Function in Relation to Multiple Myeloma

+The archaeaon neurotransminoid shikimic acid pathway contributes to tryptophan and tyrosine synthesis and catabolism generating neurotransmitters and neuroactive alkaloids.
+Digoxin, apart from affecting cation transport is also reported to influence the transport of various metabolites across cellular membranes, including amino acids and various neurotransmitters.
 Two of the amino acids in this respect are important - tryptophan, a precursor for nicotine and strychnine and tyrosine a precursor for morphine.
-We have a already shown the presence of endogenous nicotine and strychnine in the brain of rats loaded with tryptophan and morphine in the brain of rats loaded with tyrosine.
-The results now obtained show that the concentration of tryptophan, quinolinic acid and serotonin was higher in the plasma of patients with CNS astrocytomas and NHL while that of tyrosine, dopamine and norepinephrine was lower.
-Serum of patients with CNS astrocytomas and NHL showed the presence of high amounts of nicotine in their serum.
+We have already shown the presence of endogenous nicotine and strychnine in the brain of rats loaded with tryptophan, and morphine in the brain of rats loaded with tyrosine.
+The results now obtained showed that the concentration of tryptophan, quinolinic acid and serotonin was higher in the plasma of patients with multiple myeloma while that of tyrosine, dopamine and noradrenaline was lower.
+Serum of patients with multiple myeloma showed the presence of high amounts of nicotine in their serum.
 Morphine and strychnine were absent in the serum of these patients.
 Thus there is increase in tryptophan and its catabolites and a reduction in tyrosine and its catabolites in the patient's serum.
 This could be due to the fact that digoxin can regulate the neutral amino acid transport system with preferential promotion of tryptophan transport over tyrosine.
-The decrease in membrane Na+-K+ ATPase activity in all the disorders studied could be due to the fact that the hyperpolarising neurotransmitters (dopamine and noradrenaline) are reduced and the depolarising neuroactive compounds (serotonin, nicotine and quinolinic acid) are increased.
+The decrease in membrane Na+-K+ ATPase activity in all the disorders studied could be due to the fact that the hyperpolarising neurotransmitters (dopamine and noradrenaline) are reduced and the depolarising neuroactive compounds (serotonin, nicotine and quinolinic acid) are increased